 9. The Mantra, 36:50

-My notes on Marcel’s Finding Resilience in Emotions
+My Notes on Marcel Finding Resilience in Emotions

 Marcel has had a beautiful experience with using the meditation in the 28-Day Meditation Challenge to help him drop in to his body during his triggering moments.
-In Marcel’s entire life he has let his emotions take over.
-Although with knowledge of emotions through education, he has had little practice in controlling them.
-With this practice, Marcel has been able to dive into his body and ease his emotions.
+Throughout his entire life, Marcel has let his emotions take over.
+He has had little practice in controlling them.
+With this meditation practice, Marcel has been able to dive into his body and ease his emotions.

 “I don’t ever see this practice as an end, I know the benefit, and I need the benefit.”

-You will find that the third, and final call of the program, it is more than a wrap session.
-It helps me to understand my client’s trajectory – especially after the suggested adjustments of the second call.
+You will find that the third and final call of Marcel’s program is more than a wrap session.
+It helps me to understand and clarify my client’s trajectory — to help him know how to continue on his healing journey.
 It also allows us to explore which goals were reached or not.
-From there, we have a perspective of the ownership that the client has gained over the program and its devices.
+From there, we have a perspective of the ownership that the client has gained over the program and its practices.

-This is the true goal of the 28-Day Meditation Challenge: to provide my clients with tools and practices to, safely, and with confidence to be in charge of their emotional control.
+This is the true goal of the 28-Day Meditation Challenge: to provide my clients with tools and practices to safely and confidently be in charge of their emotional control.

-Additionally, together with the client, I craft a new plan to address the unreached goals and keep his freeing and successful healing journey.
+Together with the client, I craft a new plan to address any unreached goals.

 Third Coaching Call